piano-miles/SPANet/docs/TTBar.md

 ## Environment

-We include an [anaconda environment](./environment.yml) file which can be used to install the required dependencies.
-You can get the anaconda package manager at [this link](https://www.anaconda.com/products/distribution).
-Alternatively, you can use the [mamba package manager](https://mamba.readthedocs.io/en/latest/installation.html).
+We include an [Anaconda environment](./environment.yml) file which can be used to install the required dependencies.
+You can get the Anaconda package manager at [this link](https://www.anaconda.com/products/distribution).
+Alternatively, you can use the [Mamba package manager](https://mamba.readthedocs.io/en/latest/installation.html).
 The environment can be installed with the following command:

 ```bash
 conda env create -p ./environment --file environment.yaml